 Since the fall of Venetian republic in 1797, the sinking city of Venice has held an unrivaled place and described in prose and verse.
 The soul of the city lies in its timeless and magical group of 118 small islands.
-Venice connected by more than 400 bridges and separated and divided by a complex network of glistening canals that act as waterways, forever bustling with gondolas and boats in a never-ending back-and-forth.
+Venice is connected by over 400 bridges and separated, divided by a complex network of glistening canals acting as waterways, bustling with gondolas and boats in never-ending back-and-forth.

-Venice is a living gallery of Renaissance art, architectural marvels – luminous spectacle of ornate marbled and frescoed palaces, the bell Venice towers, and domes reflect in the sparkling waters of the lagoon under a blue Adriatic sky – transport a tourist into a world of incomparable beauty.
-It stands among the world’s oldest tourist and cultural destinations, and long captured the hearts of travelers, artists, and dreamers alike towards its absolutely unique romantic and historical charms.
+It is a living gallery of Renaissance art, and architectural marvels.
+The luminous spectacle of ornate marbled and frescoed palaces, the bell Venice towers, and domes reflect in the sparkling waters of the lagoon under a blue Adriatic sky – transport a tourist into a world of incomparable beauty.
+The city stands among the world’s oldest tourist and cultural destinations, and long captured the hearts of travelers, artists, and dreamers alike towards its absolutely unique romantic and historical charms.

 Bridges in the Sinking City of Venice, Italy